-4.7.14.6.1 Horizon will ensure that all construction sites are secure at all times, setting out security requirements including the following as a minimum:
+4.6.1 Horizon will ensure that all construction sites are secure at all times, setting out security requirements including the following as a minimum.

-- ~~Use of perimeter~~Perimeter fencing will be used as necessary for site security and public safety, ~~that is~~ located so that Public Rights of Way (PRoWs) are maintained or appropriately diverted. - ~~Completion of~~Complete a site-specific security risk assessment and implementation of appropriate control measures to deter, detect and respond to security incidents including criminal acts and civil issues such as trespass. - Pedestrian and vehicle access points will be lit to the luminosity necessary to perform security tasks in accordance with Centre for the Protection of National Infrastructure guidelines for UK Critical National Infrastructure. - Closed ~~Circuit Television~~circuit television (CCTV) incorporating infra-red lighting and alarm systems will be used where required, some of which may be mobile CCTV towers. - Vehicular and foot security patrols will be conducted at all sites 24 hours a day, seven days a week, 365 days a year. - ~~Consultation~~Consult with crime prevention design advisors on Associated Development site security proposals. - ~~Immobilisation of plant, securing of~~Plant will be immobilised, and materials, including equipment fuel storage containers securely stored. - Access to sites will be limited to specified entry points and all personnel entrances/exits will be recorded and monitored for security, health and safety purposes. - Horizon has a statutory duty to prevent unauthorised access to sites and will complete site-specific assessments of the security and trespass risk at each site and implement appropriate control measures. - The site boundary will be secured and constructed such that it limits opportunities for unauthorised entry. - Horizon will conduct regular security patrols of the site boundary on a 24-hour basis and should the site boundary suffer any damage, it will be immediately rectified.
+- Perimeter fencing will be used as necessary for site security and public safety, located so that Public Rights of Way (PRoWs) are maintained or appropriately diverted. - Complete a site-specific security risk assessment and implementation of appropriate control measures to deter, detect and respond to security incidents including criminal acts and civil issues such as trespass. - Pedestrian and vehicle access points will be lit to the luminosity necessary to perform security tasks in accordance with Centre for the Protection of National Infrastructure guidelines for UK Critical National Infrastructure.

+- Closed-circuit television (CCTV) incorporating infra-red lighting and alarm systems will be used where required, some of which may be mobile CCTV towers. - Vehicular and foot security patrols will be conducted at all sites 24 hours a day, seven days a week, 365 days a year. - Consult with crime prevention design advisors on Associated Development site security proposals. - Plant will be immobilised, and materials including equipment fuel storage containers securely stored. - Access to sites will be limited to specified entry points and all personnel entrances/exits will be recorded and monitored for security, health and safety purposes. - Horizon has a statutory duty to prevent unauthorised access to sites and will complete site-specific assessments of the security and trespass risk at each site and implement appropriate control measures. - The site boundary will be secured and constructed such that it limits opportunities for unauthorised entry. - Horizon will conduct regular security patrols of the site boundary on a 24-hour basis and should the site boundary suffer any damage, it will be immediately rectified.

-4.7.24.6.2 Horizon will cooperate with relevant authorities with regard to site security matters, including the Office for Nuclear Regulation and the Civil Nuclear Constabulary.
+4.6.2 Horizon will cooperate with relevant authorities with regard to site security matters, including the Office for Nuclear Regulation and the Civil Nuclear Constabulary.

-4.7.34.6.3 Access to and from the WNDA will be security monitored/controlled.
+4.6.3 Access to and from the WNDA will be security monitored/controlled.
 Restrictions on private/personal transportation will be put in place and workers will be encouraged to utilise Wylfa Newydd DCO Project-sponsored transportation arrangements (i.e. Park and Ride and shuttle buses to Holyhead ferry port and local railway stations).